House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Pixabay

 Knife-making always begins with using a hacksaw or coping saw.
-The purpose of these tools is to cut the metal down to a workable size.
+The purpose of the hacksaw is to cut the metal down to a workable size.
 Without this tool, the metal can be too large and unruly to be useful in any way.
-Although power tools may cut the metal faster, they will not let you work in tight corners, which is required when making a knife.
+Although power tools can cut metal faster, they will not let you work in tight corners, which is required when making a knife.

 3. Pre-Cut Blade Blanks